colinpaicemq/zpymqi/docs/get.md

     pymqi.MQMIError: MQI Error.
 Comp: 2, Reason 2033: FAILED: MQRC_NO_MSG_AVAILABLE QName=COLIN message= original_length=0 Verb=MQGET

 ## Different data types
-On the previous page was the example *q1.put('Message from Python') *.
+On the previous page was the example *q1.put('Message from Python')*.
 This puts a character string.

-When the data is got, it is b'Message from Python' a byte string
+When the data is got, it is *b'Message from Python'* a byte string

-### More complex getl get with MD and GMO
+### More complex get with MD and GMO
+Create a default md and gmo

+      md = pymqi.MD()
+      gmo = pymqi.GMO()

-You can do a simple get
+You can do
-    m = q1.get(None)
+- a simple get:  m = q1.get(None)
-a get and specify an MD
+- a get and specify an MD :  m = q1.get(None, md)
-    m = q1.get(None, md)
+- a get with MD and GMO: m = q1.get(None, md, gmo)
-or a get with MD and GMO
+- or a get with a GMO and no md: m = q1.get(None,None,gmo)
-    m = q1.get(None, md, gmo)

 code::